lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 ============

 You can find ``main.cpp`` file in the directory ``arduino-workspace/arduino-zephyr-template/src/`` which contains your arduino code.
 The default code prints ``Hello World`` on the serial monitor.
+Since you are already in the ``arduino-workspace`` directory, then proceed with writing the following code.

 .. code:: shell-session

-    nano arduino-workspace/arduino-zephyr-template/src/main.cpp
+    nano arduino-zephyr-template/src/main.cpp

 .. code-block:: shell-session
     :caption: main.cpp